mattTea/Portfolio/notes/week_6.md

   - [example]()

 - **Behaviours** (or my mindset when approaching certain things)
   - This week and the group project really helped me focus on how to breakdown and split tasks, and improve my code organisation so that it isn't tightly coupled.
-WHat drove this was having multiple people working on the code base, and the constant risk of overlapping in certain files and creating merge conflicts.
+What drove this was having multiple people working on the code base, and the constant risk of overlapping in certain files and creating merge conflicts.
 [Link to commit history](https://github.com/mattTea/makersBnB/commits/master)

 ------